mjschrod/k3s-ansible-traefik-rancher/README.md

 Deployment environment must have Ansible 2.4.0+
 Master and nodes must have passwordless SSH access

+#### Control Node (the machine you are running ansible commands) must have Ansible 2.11+ If you need a quick primer on Ansible you can check out my docs and setting up Ansible.

+#### You will also need to install collections that this playbook uses by running ansible-galaxy collection install -r ./collections/requirements.yml (important❗)

+#### netaddr package must be available to Ansible.
+If you have installed Ansible via apt, this is already taken care of.
+If you have installed Ansible via pip, make sure to install netaddr into the respective virtual environment.

+#### server and agent nodes should have passwordless SSH access, if not you can supply arguments to provide credentials --ask-pass --ask-become-pass to each command.

 ## Usage

 First create a new directory based on the `sample` directory within the `inventory` directory: